 PVI Donates State-of-the-art Drilling Software to University of Southern California

-Houston, October 29, 2013 - Pegasus Vertex, Inc. (PVI) has donated our state-of-the-art drilling software, worth $2,000,000, as a gift-in-kind to the University of Southern California's Viterbi School of Engineering, as part of a commitment to bring students on-ground experience and support their skill development as future oil and gas professionals.
+Houston, October 29, 2013 - PVI has donated our state-of-the-art drilling software, worth $2,000,000, as a gift-in-kind to the University of Southern California's Viterbi School of Engineering, as part of a commitment to bring students on-ground experience and support their skill development as future oil and gas professionals.

 "Education is the foundation of success for future generations," said PVI's President, Gefei Liu.
 "We believe that our drilling software can bridge the gap between academia and the industry by allowing engineering students to quickly acquire experience and develop their capabilities to solve drilling problems.
 We are honored to be able to partner with the USC Viterbi School of Engineering."